bingalls/quoteql/README.md

 No DoS limits, such as pagination is provided

 ## Foot Lights
+Quotes from Shaw are validated, as many popular quotes are unproven.
-I provided 2 quotes, falsely attributed to Ben Franklin.
+I provided 2 quotes, falsely attributed to Ben Franklin, but with known authors.
-The last quote is courtesy of the scientist & playwright [Carlos Jerome](https://www.aroundtheblock.org/)
+The last quote is valid & courtesy of the scientist & playwright [Carlos Jerome](https://www.aroundtheblock.org/)